Climate models and projections: a brief explanation

 Larger areas are usually more resistant to local variation in elevation, vegetation, etc. than very small, hyper-local areas.
 Watersheds and planning units are good examples of large areas.

 Human behavior is unpredictable, so pick at least two scenarios that bracket the likely range, unless you only want the “best” or “worst” case.
 RCP 4.5 and RCP 8.5 are good choices.

 All models are plausible, if not equally likely.
 Use several models if the full range of possibilities is important to your work.

-SNAP offers a five-model average—the average output from the top five models that best replicate historical climate in Alaska and the Arctic.
-Best for: looking at climate trends over time, as it smooths year-to-year and decade-to-decade variability.
-Not recommended for: exploring climatic extremes or annual variability, due to smoothing effects.
+SNAP's five-model average is comprised of the average output from the top five models that best replicate historical climate in Alaska and the Arctic.
+Best for: looking at climate trends over time, as it smooths annual and decadal variability.
+Not recommended for: exploring climatic extremes or annual variability, due to smoothing.

 Include medium–term and longer–term futures.

 A comprehensive assessment would consider a historical, a mid-21st century future, and a late-21st century future.
 The two futures should have a high, low, and middle range each, possibly with multiple models and multiple emission scenarios in each future window.